openalea/PkgIt/doc/user/manual.rst

 >>> pkgit --package mingw_rt --without mingw

-.. note:: Don't forget that a file formula.py in current directory is helpful for debugging.
+.. note:: Don't forget that a file formula.log in current directory is helpful for debugging.

 Create Windows installer
 ########################